Big Band Bossa Nova (Stan Getz album): Reception

 Although not reaching the chart heights of its predecessor, the album performed respectably on the charts.
-On the Billboard Top LP chart, it reached position #13, staying on for 23 weeks.
+On the Billboard Top LP chart, it reached position No. 13, staying on for 23 weeks.

-Noted jazz critic Don DeMichael, writing in the December 6, 1962 issue of Down Beat magazine, awarded the album the top rating of five stars.
+Noted jazz critic Don DeMichael, writing in the December 6, 1962, issue of DownBeat, awarded the album the top rating of five stars.
 He said: "Getz' melodic gift was never more evident; even the way he plays "straight" melody is masterful.
 Few jazzmen have had this gift... and it has to do with singing by means of an instrument, for Getz doesn't just play a solo, he sings it, as can be heard on any of these tracks, most evidently on Triste and Saudade."

 About the writing DeMichael says: "McFarland shares in the artistic success of the album.
 His writing is peerless... he knows the proper combination of instruments to achieve certain sounds and he has the taste not to use all the instruments at hand all the time.
 His sparing use of the ensemble allows the beauty of the soloist and the material to shine through".